Skip to main content

 How Cimzia (certolizumab) works

 Cimzia (certolizumab) is a type of biologic disease-modifying antirheumatic drug (DMARD).
 More specifically, it's a tumor necrosis factor (TNF) blocker.
 TNF is a protein in the body that plays a key role in inflammation.
-By blocking TNF, Cimzia (certolizumab) lowers inflammation in your body to treat symptoms caused by autoimmune conditions.
+By blocking TNF, Cimzia (certolizumab) helps lower inflammation and relieve symptoms like pain, swelling, and tissue damage.

 Drug ClassTNF blocker